Honey, We Shrunk Ourselves: Plot

-Five years after the events of the previous film, ten-year-old Adam wants to go to baseball camp.
-However, his interest in sports seems almost alien to Wayne, although Diane is more understanding.
-Wayne has started his own lab, Szalinski Labs, with his brother, Gordon.
-One day, they receive tickets to witness a shuttle landing, but Diane reminds him over the phone that he needs to watch Adam and his cousins, Jenny and Mitch, while she and Gordon's wife Patti go on vacation.
-She also reminds him to get rid of a Tiki Man sculpture they keep in the house that she sees as an eyesore, though he considers it a good luck charm.
+Eight years after the events of the previous film, ten-year-old Adam Szalinski wants to go to baseball camp.
+His interest in sports seems almost alien to his father Wayne, although his mother Diane is more understanding.
+Meanwhile, their other children, 23-year-old Amy and 19-year-old Nick, are away at college.
+Wayne has started his own company, Szalinski Labs, with his brother, Gordon.
+One day, they receive tickets to witness a Space Shuttle landing, but Diane reminds him over the phone that he needs to watch Adam and his cousins, 13-year-old Jenny and 12-year-old Mitch, while she and Gordon's wife Patti go on vacation; she also reminds him to get rid of a Tiki Man sculpture they keep in the house because she sees it as an eyesore, but he considers it a good luck charm.

-After Diane and Patti leave, Wayne and Gordon have activities planned that bore the kids.
+After Diane and Patti leave, Wayne and Gordon have activities planned; these activities bore the kids.
 Wayne sends them to the store, but reveals to Gordon that it is a ruse to get rid of them long enough so that he can use his shrinking machine in order to shrink the Tiki Man without Diane's knowledge, and spare any accidents with the kids.
 However, after carelessly not turning it off immediately after they succeed, Wayne and Gordon are shrunk when a billiard ball left on it falls onto the activating button, just as they are in front of it searching for the Tiki Man.
 Meanwhile, Patti realizes she forgot to leave Mitch's medicine for his potassium deficiency, and they head back.
 Hoping to catch Wayne and Gordon by surprise, they sneak up to the attic only to be shrunk when another billiard ball falls onto the activating button.
 Shortly after, the kids return home, and after hearing Wayne's previous message about the launch, assume they are alone for the evening.
 Jenny makes plans to have her friends come over.
 Upstairs, the adults make use of a fishing rod to lower themselves down into Adam's room.
 To attempt to get to the floor, they use his Hot Wheels race track, but they overshoot their target and fall down the laundry chute ending up in a clean load that is delivered back upstairs by Adam and Mitch.
 They tumble out of the laundry basket when it is overturned, and discover Adam and Mitch reading a Sports Illustrated Kids magazine, revealing to Wayne that Adam's interest is not in science as he hoped.
 The four suddenly encounter a cockroach, but manage to defeat it by luring it into a bug trap.